SeongokRyu/augmented-GCN/README.md

 ***

 # Usage
-We sed several scripts and a 'Harvard Clean Energy Project (CEP)' dataset in https://github.com/HIPS/neural-fingerprint.
+We used several scripts and a 'Harvard Clean Energy Project (CEP)' dataset in https://github.com/HIPS/neural-fingerprint.

 ## 1. First, make results and save directories to save output files and save files, respectively.